Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

-**1.1A.** In best-of-one Multiplayer game mode a Game Loss penalty would be equivalent to a Match Loss.
-Therefore, each penalty where a Game Loss would be applied has been updated while maintaining the purposes of mitigating advantages and disincentivizing the infraction.
+**1.1A.** In Multiplayer Tournaments, in some cases the penalty or additional remedy of **Skipping a Turn** is applied.
+Please refer to the Comprehensive Rules 500.10 for details on how Skipping a Turn works.

 ## 1.3.
 Randomizing a Library